-It is an axiom of Srila Guru Maharaj that "as connotation increases, denotation decreases," so let's concede that 'deity' has the same denotation as 'idol,' and focus on the connotative difference, okay?
+In keeping with Srila Guru Maharaj's axiom, "As connotation increases denotation decreases," let's concede that the word deity has the same denotation as idol and focus on the connotative difference, okay?

 What is the difference between a deity and an idol?

 As with just about everything in Krishna consciousness, it all depends on our consciousness.
 Consciousness is the key.
-Without the proper consciousness and without a proper understanding of why we do what we do — Why do we offer a lamp to the deity?
+Without the proper consciousness and without an intimate understanding of why we do what we do — Why do we offer a lamp to the deity?
 Why do we rotate the lamp?
-Why do we rotate the lamp clockwise? — our devotional duties (sadhana) are reduced to ceremonious religious rituals.
+Why do we rotate the lamp clockwise? — our devotional duties (sadhana) are just mysterious, ceremonious religious rituals.

 So the short answer is that the difference is in the perception, or the consciousness of the beholder.

 Well, yes... in the sense that Srila Guru Maharaj gives in Sri Guru and His Grace, where he admonishes us not to let form take precedence over substance: